Improved Metropolis-Hastings algorithms via landscape modifcation with applications to simulated annealing and the Curie-Weiss model: Introduction

+\item \textbf{Improved simulated annealing algorithm with improved logarithmic cooling schedule}.
 In Section \ref{sec:discreteSA}, we consider the simulated annealing setting by driving the temperature down to zero.
-We define a clipped critical height $c^*$ (that depends on the threshold parameter $c$) associated with the landscape modified simulated annealing, and prove tight spectral gap asymptotics based on this quantity.
+We define a clipped critical height $c^*$ (that depends on the threshold parameter $c$) associated with the improved simulated annealing algorithm, and prove tight spectral gap asymptotics based on this parameter.
 Consequently, this leads to similar asymptotic results concerning the total variation mixing time and the mean tunneling time in the low-temperature regime.
 Utilizing existing results concerning simulated annealing with time-dependent target function, we prove convergence guarantee of the landscape modified simulated annealing on finite state space with an improved logarithmic cooling schedule.

-In the final section of the paper, Section \ref{sec:connection}, we elaborate on the similarities and differences between landscape modification and other acceleration techniques in Markov chain Monte Carlo literature such as Catoni's energy transformation algorithm \cite{Catoni96, Catoni98}, preconditioning of the Hamiltonian, importance sampling and quantum annealing.
+These theoretical results are corroborated with numerical experiments in Section \ref{subsec:numerical} on a travelling salesman problem that offer numerical evidence to support the improved convergence results. \end{enumerate}